 Performance sites may be added to the research study with the submission of a site add and the appropriate documents to the IRB for review and approval prior to beginning research activities at the new performance site.
 The Investigator may begin research activities at each site as it is approved by the VUMC IRB.
 The IRB is to be notified of closures of performance sites, if they occur.
-The Investigator will obtain the IRB/IEC approval letters or letters of cooperation for each performance site.

 Below is a flowchart of "engaged" and "not engaged" to assist Investigators that are responsible for other sites in their research.